MrJacz/listcord/README.md

 # listcord
-A API wrapper for listcord.com
+An API wrapper for Listcord.com.